floation-cutie/cs144-learning/notes/semester_class/network_layer.md

 For outgoing packet, source address and TCP source port are replaced, both the IP and TCP checksums are recomputed

-For incoming packet, the Destination Port -> internal IP address and original TCP source port, and recompute IP and TCP checksums
+For incoming packet, **the Destination Port -> internal IP address and original TCP source port**, and recompute IP and TCP checksums

 **There are three reserved ranges (10/8) (172.16.0.0/12) (192.168/16)**